The Belly of the Sea: Production

 The Belly of the Sea was produced by Testamento and La Perifèrica Produccions alongside Turkana Films, Link-up Barcelona and Bastera Films, with the participation of IB3 and TV3, funding from the ICAA, support from the ICEC, and the sponsoring of Fundació Mallorca Turisme and the Mallorca Film Commission.
 It was fully shot in the island of Mallorca.

 Release

 The film made its world premiere at the 43rd Moscow International Film Festival (MIFF) in April 2021 as part of the official competition.
 In June 2021, it also screened at the Málaga Spanish Film Festival (FMCE), where it won six awards including the Golden Biznaga for Best Spanish Film.
 It was likewise presented at the 69th San Sebastián International Film Festival, screened as part of the 'Made in Spain' section.
-Distributed by Elástica Films and Filmin, it was released in Spain on 12 November 2021.
+Distributed by Elastica Films and Filmin, it was released in Spain on 12 November 2021.

 Critical reception

 On review aggregator website Rotten Tomatoes, the film holds an approval rating of 60% based on 5 reviews, with an average rating of 5.80.
 Javier Ocaña from El País commented "it's not an easy film, although it is a relevant study on cowardice and ineptitude, abandonment and forgetfulness, which unfortunately extends through the ages".
 Writing for Fotogramas, Beatriz Martínez rated the film four out of five stars, marvelling how, with a very low budget, Villaronga managed to create a masterpiece.